-Minnesota's property tax system - with various components including classification, valuation, and special programs that reduce taxable value - determines which properties will pay a greater or lesser share of taxes.
+Minnesota's property tax system - with various components including classification, valuation, and special programs that reduce taxable value - determines which properties will pay a greater or lesser share of taxes

 Agricultural and homesteaded properties, through both classification rates and programs such as Green Acres and the Homestead Market Value Exclusion, have typically received preferential property tax treatment.
 Conversely, commercial properties that have a higher class rate and lesser eligibility for special programs will pay a greater share of taxes than a residential or agricultural property of equal value.

-Based on preliminary estimates from the 2014 assessment year (taxes payable 2015), agricultural property and rural vacant land represented nearly 26 percent of taxable property value and paid about 8.6 percent of property taxes (see tables below).
-In comparison, commercial properties accounted for about 12 percent of taxable property and paid approximately 30 percent of property taxes.
+Based on preliminary estimates from the 2015 assessment year (taxes payable 2016), agricultural property and rural vacant land represents about 24 percent of taxable property value and paid approximately 8.6 percent of property taxes (see tables below).
+In comparison, commercial properties account for about 12 percent of taxable property and paid approximately 29 percent of property taxes.